bloo404/BlackRoseJacque3/README.md

 # bloo404 | Bulat Jaclina-Iana

 ## Who am I?
+#
-I'm human.
+I'm a human.
 For now, I am in 2nd year of Computer Science at BBU Cluj-Napoca.
+#
 I am passionate about technology, logic, mental challenges, psychology, space, astronomy, quantum physics and medicine.
+#
 Yes, I do like art as well, painting and music to be more specific.
+#
+I wish you a bugful code because that's where learning starts!

 ## Skills